Frequently Asked Questions

 Define Adopted Tax Rate

 It is the tax rate that would generate the same amount of property tax revenue as in the previous year with the same properties listed on both tax rolls.
 A standard rule of thumb suggests an inverse relationship between effective rate and taxable value.
 For example, if the taxable value INCREASES, the effective rate goes DOWN (and vice versa).
-The effective rate for 17-18 is $0.428805.
+The no-new-revenue rate for 20-21 is $0.562799.

-What tax rate is the City considering for the '17-18 Budget?
+What tax rate is the City considering for the FY20-21 Budget?

 How will this budget impact my taxes?